rxantony/MokaWebHookHandler/README.md

 # MokaWebhookHandler

-This projects just reached 60% from it's completion and has a goal to handle unordered incoming webhook events sent by Mokapos and process it in sequential order based on it modified date.
+This projects just reached 60% from it's completion and has a goal to handle unordered incoming webhook events sent by Mokapos while processing them sequentially based on it modified date in parallel.

 ### Tech Stacksa